Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 La Prisgiona Nuraghe

-La Prisgiona Nuraghe complex is one of the most important in the North of Sardinia and is composed by a Nuraghe and the village around it.
+La Prisgiona Nuraghe complex is one of the most important in the North of Sardinia.
+It consists of a Nuraghe and the village around it.
 It offers, like many Nuraghe locations, a great view of the surrounding territory.

 Nuraghe Albucciu

-Another famous Nuraghe in the Arzachena area is the Nuraghe Albucciu which is considered sort of a “connection building” between the pre-Nuragic and the Nuragic styles.
+Another famous Nuraghe in the Arzachena area is the Nuraghe Albucciu.
+It’s a sort of “connection building” between the pre-Nuragic and the Nuragic styles.
 Its rectangular shape is, in fact, unusual for a Nuraghe but there are some features (such as the tholos dome) that will later evolve in the Sardinian towers’ classic structure.

-Check out my posts A Guide To Nuraghe La Prisgiona and The Most Impressive Nuraghe In Sardinia.
+Check out my posts A Guide To Nuraghe La Prisgiona and The Most Impressive Nuraghe In Sardinia for more information on nuraghe on the island.

 Coddu Vecchiu